Paper Bag Butterfly

 • Next, glue the 2 googly eyes in place.

-• Then, use the different sized paper punches to make circles out of various colors of cardstock.
+• Use the different sized paper punches to make circles out of various colors of cardstock.
+Glue the circles on the handprint wings in your pattern of choice.

 • Finally, cut two small strips of your choice of color cardstock.